Non-local linear-response functions for thermal transport computed with equilibrium molecular-dynamics simulation: Introduction

 The theory of nonlocal thermal conductivity was first developed in Ref. \cite{mahan:1988}.
 In this paper we consider the response function for the heat-flux density $\vec{J}(\vec{x},t)$ which results from an heat pulse which is added at time $t^{\prime}$.
 The heat pulse results in a local deviation $\Delta u^{(ext)}(\vec{x}^{\prime},t^{\prime})$ from the equilibrium energy density.
 The heat-flux density after the heat pulse (i.e. for times $t>t^{\prime}$) is given by the expression,

 in which $C_V$ is the heat capacity of the volume $\Omega,$ and the gradient of the energy pulse is taken because only a nonuniform pulse will result in heat flow.
 The primary objective of this paper is to establish how equilibrium MD simulations can be used to determine the nonlocal response function $K_{\mu \nu}(\vec{x}-\vec{x}^{\prime}, t-t^{\prime})$.
+We also note the assumption of linearity in Eq. \ref{nl}, which is also used in Appendix A to detail the response to a series of external heat pulses.

 The approach taken is to recast Eq. \ref{nl} in reciprocal space.
 We consider a Fourier expansion of the heat-flux density and the energy deviation.
 In a periodic system, the nonlocal response function $K_{\mu \nu}(\vec{x}-\vec{x}^{\prime}, t-t^{\prime})$ can also be written as a Fourier series expansion.
 After integration over the volume $\Omega$, the response can be written for any wave vector $\vec{k}$ as,